jonnor/datascience-master/tip360/report.md

 ### Regulations

-Ref [@EuNoiseDirective]
+Environmental noise is regulated by EU directive 2002/49/EC[@EuNoiseDirective].

 * the determination of exposure to environmental noise
 * ensuring that information on environmental noise and its effects is made available to the public
 * preventing and reducing environmental noise where necessary and preserving environmental noise quality where it is good

-The Directive requires Member States to prepare and publish, every 5 years, noise maps and noise management action plans for:
+The Directive requires Member States to prepare and publish noise maps and noise management action plans every 5 years for:

 * agglomerations with more than 100,000 inhabitants
 * major roads (more than 3 million vehicles a year)